-Implementing the Strategy is not solely a DHSP activity.
-The success of the Strategy will require state, county, and city governments (including associated commissions, councils, and boards); networks of persons living with HIV; community-based organizations (CBOs); local health care and other HIV service organizations; education agencies; professional organizations; and other partners to work together to maximize efforts and better coordinate responses for HIV prevention and care.
-To this point, we urge all levels of government to invest their commitment to achieving the goals of the Strategy by partnering with other stakeholders and taking action.
+Implementing the Ending the HIV Epidemic Plan is not solely a DHSP activity.
+The success of the Ending the HIV Epidemic Plan will require state, county, and city governments (including associated commissions, councils, and boards); networks of persons living with HIV; community-based organizations (CBOs); local health care and other HIV service organizations; education agencies; professional organizations; and other partners to work together to maximize efforts and better coordinate responses for HIV prevention and care.
+To this point, we urge all levels of government to invest their commitment to achieving the goals of the Ending the HIV Epidemic Plan by partnering with other stakeholders and taking action.

 You might identify one, a few, or many actions that you can take on from the suggestions below; every contribution to this collective work matters.